Galamrani/TicTacToe/README.md

 ## About the game
 The game is played on a 3 × 3 grid.
   Players take turns placing a mark in one of the cells of the grid.
-    The AI player will always play the first turn.
+    The computer player will always play the first turn.
       The goal of the game is for players to position their marks so that they make a continuous line of three cells vertically, horizontally, or diagonally.

 ## MiniMax algorithm
-The AI player in the game is implemented by the MiniMax algorithm.
+The computer player in the game is implemented by the MiniMax algorithm.
   The MiniMax algorithm is used in decision-making, game theory and artificial intelligence (AI).
   It is used to find the optimal move for a player, assuming that the opponent is also playing optimally.
-    In the context of the game, we will see the AI Player blocking the User Player if necessary or making the best move for a winning opportunity.
+    In the context of the game, we will see the computer Player blocking the User Player if necessary or making the best move for a winning opportunity.
       <sub>
   for a better understanding of the MiniMax algorithm use those links : &emsp;[Article about MiniMax ](https://www.neverstopbuilding.com/blog/minimax), &ensp;[Video about MiniMax ](https://www.youtube.com/watch?v=l-hh51ncgDI&t=553s)